SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 This phrase covers access and rights to economic resources, natural resources, land, property and inheritance.
 The elements of the phrase are: *access/rights + resources + poor/vulnerable*.

 "security" is used in phrases because otherwise there are many results about food security.
-For the *poor and vulnerable* terms, we use general terms for poverty/low income, plus terms for "vulnerable" groups from indicator 1.3.1.
-We used UN sources to find additional terms and groups that can be considered "vulnerable" (<a id="Blanchard">[Blanchard et al., 2017](#f12)</a>; <a id="UNOHC">[Office of the High Commissioner, n.d.](#f13)</a>; <a id="UNracism">[United Nations, n.d.](#f14)</a>).
-We include least developed countries also (on the assumption that the population there as a whole can, on a global scale, be considered poorer or more vulnerable).

 ```py
 TS=